hironytic/Formulitic/README.md

 ### Basic

-The formula is a string which describes a calculation and is similar to the one in speradsheet apps.
+The formula is a string which describes a calculation and is similar to that in speradsheet apps.

 ```swift
 let formulaString = "1 + 2 * 3"